jflamy/owlcms4/docs/FlagsPictures.md

 > NOTES
 >
-> - When adding flags and pictures for the first time, you must restart the program (it checks on startup whether flags or pictures are present)
-> - As it stands, the picture feature requires running locally and not in the cloud.
-You may use flags, however.
+> - The presence of flags is detected when starting the scoreboards.
+You may need to refresh the scoreboards after adding flags.

 ### Including a Flag